malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		Inputs that are not transformed by the gate need to be on both the input and output side

-		Some gates (Fredkin and Toffoli), cant be designed to these specifications in 8 qubits so their design will extend into the surrounding qubits used for routing qubits across distance.
+		Some gates (Fredkin and Toffoli) can't be designed to these specifications in 8 qubits so their design will extend into the surrounding cells used for routing qubits across distance.